core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The specification {{LwM2M-Gateway}} extends the LwM2M architecture by defining the LwM2M Gateway functionality.
 That is, a LwM2M Server can manage end IoT devices "behind" the LwM2M Gateway.
 While it is outside the scope of such specification, it is possible for the LwM2M Gateway to use any suitable protocol with its connected end IoT devices, as well as to carry out any required protocol translation.

 Practically, the LwM2M Server can send a request to the LwM2M Gateway, asking to forward it to an end IoT device.
-With particular reference to the CoAP protocol and the related transport binding specified in {{LwM2M-Transport}}, the LwM2M Server acting as CoAP client sends its request to the LwM2M Gateway acting as CoAP server.
+With particular reference to CoAP and the related transport binding specified in {{LwM2M-Transport}}, the LwM2M Server acting as CoAP client sends its request to the LwM2M Gateway acting as CoAP server.

 If CoAP is used in the communication leg between the LwM2M Gateway and the end IoT devices, then the LwM2M Gateway fundamentally acts as a CoAP reverse-proxy (see {{Section 5.7.3 of RFC7252}}).
 That is, in addition to its own resources, the LwM2M Gateway serves the resources of each end IoT device behind itself, as exposed under a dedicated URI path.
 As per {{LwM2M-Gateway}}, the first URI path segment is used as "prefix" to identify the specific IoT device, while the remaining URI path segments specify the target resource at the IoT device.